 Bitter Tasting Eggplant Varieties

-The Italian eggplant is also similar in flavor and texture to the American or globe eggplant.
+The Italian eggplant is also similar in flavor and spongy texture to the American or globe eggplant.
 But this Italian variety is smaller, lobed, and often shaped like a teardrop, with dark purple skin and green leaves.

-Little Green Eggplant is an heirloom variety that is plump and round with pale green-colored skin.
+Little Green eggplant is an heirloom variety that is plump and round with pale green-colored skin.
 It is tender and creamy with a rich flavor and slight bitterness.

-Thai Eggplant has a slightly bitter taste and a crunchy texture.
+Thai eggplant has a slightly bitter taste and a crunchy texture.
 When cooked, it produces an earthy scent.
 The taste turns stronger as it matures.

 If you’re looking to expand your palate, don’t be intimidated by the taste of eggplant.
 It is easy to prepare and its mild flavor is endlessly versatile.
 Consider bringing an eggplant home the next time you visit the grocery store.